alxroyer/scenario/doc/src/advanced.known-issues.rst

 Known issues may be registered with an issue identifier, refering to a tier bugtracker tool.

-Optionally, a URL builder handler may be installed (see :py:meth:`scenario.knownissues.KnownIssue.seturlbuilder()`), in order to build URLs to the tier bugtracker tool from issue identifiers.
+Optionally, a URL builder handler may be installed (see :py:meth:`scenario._knownissues.KnownIssue.seturlbuilder()`), in order to build URLs to the tier bugtracker tool from issue identifiers.
 These URLs are then displayed in the console and saved in :ref:`test reports <reports>`, and are usually directly clickable from both contexts.